 (Updated 3/3/21 to give proper attribution to its designer)

-Although the Japanese in the ’50s clearly copied liberally from the more advanced automakers in the West, by the early sixties that was starting to change, and quite quickly.
+Although the Japanese in the ’50s copied liberally from the more advanced automakers in the West, by the early sixties that was starting to change, and quite quickly.
 An excellent example is the Datsun Fairlady/Sports (SPL 311).
-Although it looks a bit like a slightly cruder MGB imitation, it was designed well before the English roadster, and shown at the Tokyo Automobile Show in 1961, well before the MGB.
+Although it looks a bit like a slightly cruder MGB imitation, it was designed before the british roadster, and shown at the Tokyo Automobile Show in 1961, also before the MGB.
+That’s not to suggest that the MGB was a copy of the Fairlady; they were designed in relative isolation, and their main themes were both clearly influenced by Pininfarina, who had a consulting relationship to both firms.

 Even if its styling was perhaps not as clean and elegant as the very timeless MGB, it was a very competent sports car, made even more so by dropping a 135 hp SOHC 2 liter four in this car, creating the semi-legendary Datsun Sports 2000 in 1967.
 The Datsun Sports/Fairlady was just another example of the Japanese revolution taking place in the sixties and seventies.